cspoojary/Learn_Python/interview_Question/Day_02_Interview_Question.md

     count = count + 1
 ```

-## 6.Prime or not using while For loop.
+## 6. Prime or not using while For loop.
 ```Python
 num = int(input("Enter the number: "))